sewardlee337/sewardlee337.github.io/blog/_posts/2020-08-14-some-of-my-favorite-books.md

 ### [_The Ultimate Hitchhiker's Guide to the Galaxy_, by Douglas Adams](https://amzn.to/2HGakbD)

 _The Hitchhiker's Guide to the Galaxy_ and its sequels are basically Monty Python sketches in space.
-They're cheerfully nonsensical, and yet somehow they make a lot of sense.
+They're cheerfully nonsensical, yet somehow they make a lot of sense.
 They also famously [gave Elon Musk his life purpose](https://www.cnbc.com/2019/07/23/why-hitchhikers-guide-author-is-elon-musks-favorite-philosopher.html) and taught a generation of computer scientists to [love the number 42](https://stackoverflow.com/questions/16236182/what-is-the-origin-of-magic-number-42-indispensable-in-coding).

 Further attempts to describe this sci-fi series are basically futile, so I'll stop here.